Schweizer SGU 2-22: Operational history

 Aside from the 2-22As that were delivered to USAFA, later model 2-22s were also supplied to the USAF and a number were supplied as foreign aid to Indonesia.

 Distance flying in the 2-22 is challenging, given its 17:1 glide ratio.
 One 2-22 was flown by Al Parker 200 miles (324 km) to complete a Gold distance and Diamond goal leg.

+There is a running trophy between the Caesar Creek Soaring Club (formerly Soaring Society of Dayton) and the Central Ohio Soaring Association, called the "What Can You Do In A Schweizer 2-22".
+There used to be many flights between the two clubs in their 2-22's to pass the trophy back and forth.
+The last time the trophy switched clubs was in the 1990's, and it has remained at Caesar Creek since then, still hung on a wall in their clubhouse.

 In May 2008 there were still 123 SGU 2-22s registered in the USA.
 These included: